 Editing your book

 All book manuscripts require professional editing (and unless your friend, your mother or your secretary is a professional editor, they don’t count!).
 An editor will take the time to think about what it is you are trying to say and work with you to express it in the best possible way.
 Depending on the overall word count of your book, this process can often take 2–4 months as the edited (marked-up) manuscript moves back and forth between you and the editor.
-This is a very collaborative process so you need to factor in ‘thinking’ time for both you and your editor.
+This is a very collaborative process so you need to factor in ‘thinking’ time for both you and your editor to carefully consider the narrative struture of your story or the optimal arrangement of your written content.

 Typesetting and book cover design

-Within the book publication schedule, time also needs to be allocated for a professional typesetter/book designer to create the page layout design, as well as the front and back covers that suit your particular genre and will appeal to its reading audience.
-Complex manuscripts with numerous parts such as graphics, charts, tables and footnotes take more hours to format than straight text.
-The formatted interior pages are proofread by the author and by a proofreader, and those changes are sent back to the designer to make corrections (which then require further checking).
+Within the book publication schedule, time also needs to be allocated for a professional typesetter/book designer to create the page layout design, as well as the front and back covers that suit your particular genre and will appeal to your readers.
+Complex manuscripts with numerous elements such as graphics, charts, diagrams, tables and footnotes take longer to format than straight text.
+Once the formatting process has been completed, the typeset interior pages should be proofread by the author and by a professional proofreader.
+Any last-minute changes that are required at this point are sent back to the designer in order for them to make the necessary amendments (which will then require further checking).

-Once the proofreading stage is finalised, the print-ready PDF files are sent to a book printer who will usually provide a hard-copy proof to the publisher or author for checking.
-The finished book usually takes 4–6 weeks to print and deliver.
+After the proofreading stage has been finalised, your book is ready to be printed.
+The print-ready PDF files are sent to a book printer who will usually provide a hard-copy proof to the publisher or author for checking.
+For books which are printed locally via digital printing, the printing process usually takes 1–3 weeks while, in the case of offshore printing, this process can take between 8–12 weeks.

 Average timeframe to publish a book

 So what is an average time frame to produce a book from start to finish?
-Depending on the length and complexity of your manuscript, between 3–8 months; however, it can easily take longer.
-In an increasingly competitive publishing world where everybody is now able to produce a book, it is even more critical that your publication stands out as a quality item.
+Depending on the length and complexity of your manuscript, between 2–7 months; however, it can easily take longer.
+In an increasingly competitive publishing world where everybody is now able to produce a book, it is even more critical that your publication stands out from the crowd and is perceived as a professional-quality item.
 For this reason, you must be willing to invest in your book – which means allocating sufficient time as well as money to the publication process.
-Your readers will thank you if you do.
+Your readers (and, ultimately, your bank balance!) will thank you if you do.